icy/btsync/README.md

 I only write stuff that I need.
 You are welcome to contribute to this project!

+* `license/update`: accept `btsync` license.
+This is a must before you create/update other settings :)
 * `token/get`: return a valid token for `curl`-ing
 * `cookie/get`: return a valid cookie for `curl`-ing
 * `curl/header/get`: return both cookie and token for your own test